scpfield/ChromeClient/README.md

 ...

-The two main dependencies is the [Python CDP](https://py-cdp.readthedocs.io/en/latest/) package which provides object wrappers for the JSON CDP wire messages, and also [Python websocket-client](https://websocket-client.readthedocs.io/en/latest/) for transport.
+The two main dependencies are the [Python CDP](https://py-cdp.readthedocs.io/en/latest/) package which provides object wrappers for the JSON CDP wire messages, and also [Python websocket-client](https://websocket-client.readthedocs.io/en/latest/) for transport.

-...

 To register as a listener for DOM Events, such as mouse-clicks, keyboard activity, messages, errors, any type of DOM event, I used a CDP protocol method to inject a Javascript function which calls addEventListener() for every DOM Event that exists in "Window".
 I simply wrote the Javascript function as a Python string.
 When DOM Events occur and the Javascript listener is called, it dumps the Event + Target information to console.log, which the CDP protocol sends to the Client.
+The Client obtains the internal object IDs and queries further data about the Events.
 Information about the [CDP injection method](https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-addScriptToEvaluateOnNewDocument).

 The CDP Events are not traditional DOM Events, they are the Chrome-specific debugging events.
 Each of the CDP Domains have various Events that can potentially be created and delivered to a CDP Client.
 There are very interesting ones, in particular you can be notified for changes to the DOM tree in real-time, as nodes are added / removed / changed, although sometimes it is a challenge to get it working properly.